Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 PERFORMANCES

 Though ill-served by a script that conceived her character as almost entirely reactive, I like Margaux Hemingway in Lipstick and never thought she was as bad as the critics made out.
-True, she doesn’t have much range, but she has an appealing presence and earthiness that might have been showcased to better advantage with a director more protective of her limitations (you don’t keep cutting to reaction shots of someone with so little variance in facial expressions).
+True, she doesn’t have much range, but she has an appealing presence and earthiness that might have been showcased to better advantage with a director more protective of her limitations (you don’t keep cutting to reaction shots of someone with so little variance in expression).
 Still, if you compare Margaux’s performance in this, her first movie to, say, Raquel Welch in her 13th feature film…1969s Flareup (which shares with Lipstick a similar “A woman’s outrage, a woman’s revenge!” dramatic arc), Margaux comes off looking like Liv Ullmann.

 THE STUFF OF DREAMS

-Cover: An item placed in front of something to protect or conceal
+Cover Girls Cover: An item placed in front of something to protect or conceal |

 Margaux Hemingway died of an overdose on July 1, 1996, at the age of 42.
 Mariel became a successful Oscar-nominated actress (Manhattan - 1979) and is currently a tireless advocate for mental health.